jurios/artesa/README.md

-# TypeCLI
+# Artesa (Artesà)
-TypeCLI is a NodeJS class-oriented complete solution for creating command line interfaces.
+*Artesà* is a NodeJS class-oriented complete solution for creating command line interfaces.
 It's strongly influenced by [Laravel artisan CLI](https://laravel.com/docs/8.x/artisan#introduction)

 **Note!
 This project is early WIP.
 Documentation is not available yet.**